-When I initially tested these muffins I coated them in cinnamon sugar, sort of like apple cider donut muffins.
-But I could not resist adding a crumb topping, which took them from delicious to some of the best muffins I've ever had!
+When I first tested these muffins, I rolled them in cinnamon sugar to achieve the apple cider donut muffin vibe.
+But I just had to try them with a crumb topping too, and wow, it took them from tasty to easily some of the best muffins I've ever made!

 Just like my vegan pumpkin muffins, cinnamon muffins, and sweet potato muffins, they make the perfect quick and easy recipe to bake during the fall months.